mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-kubernetes-addons/index.md

 Before upgrading, keep in mind there is inherent risk in upgrading any Kubernetes cluster.
 Any failure or error can result in unexpected downtime or loss of data.
 Take necessary precautions before starting the upgrade process.
-For example, back up the cluster state and all cluster-related files using [Velero](../../backup) before you upgrade.
+For example, back up the cluster state and all cluster-related files using [Velero][velero] before you upgrade.

 Also keep in mind that cluster addons require a specific minimum version of Kubernetes to be installed.
 You can verify your installed version before upgrading by running the following command: